 However, there are also downsides to working from home (3).

-- 49% of people do not have a separate office at home, and are working from their dining room, couch, or bedroom.
+- 49% of people do not have a separate office at home and work from their dining room, couch, or bedroom.

 - 57% admit to struggling to stay focused when working remotely.